- 332 pages.

 - $85.00 U.S.

 Ghostly Fragments gathers the essays of the late Barbara C. Hodgdon, a renowned scholar of Shakespeare and performance studies.
-Her influential publications over 30 years reflected a remarkable intelligence, wit, and originality, as did her lectures and conference papers.
-The editors have selected essays that represent the wide sweep of Hodgdon’s scholarship, including unpublished pieces and those from hard-to-access sources.
+Her influential publications over thirty years reflected a remarkable intelligence, wit, and originality, as did her lectures and conference papers.
+Richard Abel and Peter Holland have selected essays that represent the wide sweep of Hodgdon’s scholarship, including unpublished pieces and those from hard-to-access sources.
 The essays reveal a thinker and writer who grows more self-reflective over time, with a distinctive, engaging, often wryly humorous voice that is accessible even to nonspecialist readers.